Whether you are an ESL teacher or a primary school teacher this will make your job easy and fun!

 Click here to print out an order form to mail or fax your order.

 Prefer to order by phone or have questions?
-Please email me to arrange a time for the call.
+Please email me for a phone appointment.
+If it's urgent my mobile in France is: +33 6 83 90 15 33 (not in the middle of the night please!).
 My email is games (at) teachingenglishgames.com.

 You can download the games now and be using them tomorrow!